Monica Barbaro asks about talking to animals

 I can answer that for him.

-But he could tell us if he doesn't like them.
+But he can tell us if he doesn't like them.
+Yeah.

 See, that was partly what I wanted when I had kids.